quic-go/quic-go/README.md

 Done:

-- Basic protocol with support for QUIC version 30, 31 and 32
+- Basic protocol with support for QUIC version 30-33
 - HTTP/2 support
 - Crypto (RSA for signing, curve25519 for KEX, chacha20-poly1305 as cipher)
 - Loss detection and retransmission (currently fast retransmission & RTO)